kichikuou/vscode-system3x/README.md

 # System 3.x extension for Visual Studio Code

-This is a work-in-progress VS Code extension that adds support for the AliceSoft's System 3.x language.
+This extension adds support for the AliceSoft's System 3.x language.

 ## Features